Fall Classes

 Class offered: Zoom

 Short Story Discussion Group: This participant-focused class explores new worlds, reflects on familiar ones, and seeks insights from award-winning authors.
-In a spirit of inquiry and discovery, we discuss one or two thought-provoking contemporary short stories each week.
-The class members lead most discussions, and the facilitator provides direction, tools, and support.
-Story selection will be announced before the term begins.
+In the spirit of inquiry and discovery, we discuss one or two thought-provoking contemporary short stories each week.
+Class members lead most discussions, and the facilitator provides direction, tools, and support.
+We are reading "Best American Short Stories of the Century," edited by John Updike. https://www.amazon.com/Best-American-Short-Stories-Century/dp/0395843677.
+Initial story selection will be announced before the term begins.

 Thu 8:45-11:00 Marc Rosen